shapeshifter/shapeshifter-specification/docs/use-case-descriptions/use-cases/operate-phase.md

 ### Related information

-The process is similar to that described in Section 3.8.1.
+The process is similar to that described in [Exchange D-Prognoses per Congestion Point](validate-phase.md#exchange-d-prognoses-per-congestion-point).
 Deviations can be caused by new flexibility orders from the DSO and by unforeseen change of behavior by assets.

 The basic process for re-creating D-prognoses is the same as that used to create them in the first place, in the plan/validate phases.